JnyJny/StatusThing/README.md

 ### Text

 Client supplied text displayed in center of status icon.
 Want to send a Unicode character?
 No problem!
 Want it drawn in Purple?
 No problem!
-What about throbbing, spinning and other stuf?
+What about throbbing, spinning and other stuff?
 Got you covered!
 Want to display a message?
 Make sure you use the ticker animation to get it all displayed!

 ### Messages